catalyst-fp7/documents/interoperability/interoperability.md

 : In general, conversations designates a collective process between a set of participants, whereby they exchange ideas.
 Conversations may be public or private.
 In the context of this specification, this process defines a unit of data access.
 Participants to the same conversation are aware of each other's contributions, but not necessarily of contributions to private conversations in which they do not participate.
 Data consumers' access to data is defined in the same terms, one conversation at a time.

 Moderator
-: In the context of this specification, designates (collectively) moderators, harversters, community managers, etc.  It also includes any participant taking on such functions.
+: In the context of this specification, designates (collectively) moderators, harvesters, community managers, etc.  It also includes any participant taking on such functions.

 Post
 : An unstructured contribution to a conversation.
 This includes posts on social platforms, email messages to individuals or mailing lists, comments to other contributions, etc.